entegral/auxilio/README.md

       * Traditional application style
       * Registered for an open-signup process
       * Special appointment

-## Planned State

-### Login - Stateful Presentational Component
-This component will need to be stateful due to the nature of the login process I have chosen.
-The component will store a user's email and password (and password confirmation if the user is new) and will have to make an initial API call to firebase to receive their fb-issued UID.
-This UID will then be used to make a second API call to a Ruby on Rails server, used to host the complex relational data used internally.

-### Profile - Stateful Container Component
-This component will also need to be stateful so it can pass down the relevant user-information displayed within its presentational child-components.

-### Organization - Stateful Container Component
-This component will need to be stateful because it will request information from the RoR server that is relevant to the organization it represents (i.e. updates, Managers, Departments, etc.).
-It will likely have both presentational and container child-components.

-### Header - Stateful Presentational Component
-This component will be stateful so it can properly detect/display relevant links based upon the user's logged-in status and permission access-level.

-### App - Stateless Container Component
-This component could be used statefully, however, most of its child components have different concerns and can be hooked directly to their relevant state-slices.

 ## List the absolute minimum features the project requires to meet this purpose or goal: